ejdam87/chess/README.md

 # Chess

-This is OOP implementation of classic chess game with usage of Java standard library.
+This is an OOP implementation of classic chess game with usage of Java standard library.

 ## Functionality
 Besides playing against human players, there are also a couple of bot implementations (strategies).
 Namely, a bot making random moves, and the bot trying to estimate the best move based on min-max algorithm.